Redworms in Horses – A Brief Guide on Symptoms, Treatment & Control Management

 • Reducing the horse’s ability to absorb nutrients

-Your horse may become chronic ‘bad doer’, and in some cases, the infestation may be fatal.
+Your horse may become a chronic ‘bad doer’, and in some cases, the infestation may be fatal.

 Round worm life cycle in Horse